-When I did flirt with the delusion that some part of Katie Newberry was starting to become interested in me, I had that question of loyalty to a good friend nipping at my heels.
-Then he just wakes up on a Tuesday, as far as I was concerned at one point, and decides he’s going to break with her.
+When I flirted with the delusion that Katie Newberry might be interested in me, the question of loyalty to a good friend began nipping at my heels.
+Then he just wakes up on a Tuesday, as far as I was concerned, and decides he’s going to break with her.
 It seemed that arbitrary.

 Those of us that sat at the same lunch table with him were obsessed with it.
 We wouldn’t allow him to talk about anything else, until he sufficiently answered this one question we had.